liuyxpp/MakiePublication.jl/README.md

 ## Showcase of Themes

-Note that all MakiePublication themes (except `theme_web`) are essentially the same except the physical size of the figure.
-Hence following figures only different in the image sizes.
+Note the difference of physical size among figures.
+APS figures have ticks on all four axes (new in v0.4.1).

 - `theme_acs` for American Chemical Society (ACS)